TFCG

 Estimated playtime: 60–120 minutes

-Route direction: By the end of Day 2, the current guide can usually identify a likely character-route direction, but exact future ending conditions remain fan-provided / unverified
+Route direction: By the end of Day 2, the current guide can usually identify a likely character-route direction; future ending rules remain fan-provided / unverified

 Setting: Main tent.
 Jester narrates a theatrical story about Columbina's death.